borlaugg/borlaugg.github.io/mywork.md

 Received recognition for outstanding performance and achieving top rankings among a competitive field of projects.
 This project was ranked among the top 3 projects out of 60+ projects.
 The complete report can be found [here](/assets/EDL_DESIGN.pdf).

+## Superscalar Out of Order Processor

+## RISC Pipelined Processor
+Building on the Multistage processor, I built a 6 stage pipelined processor in VHDL.
+To tackle the pipelining hazards I developed a branch predictor, data forwarding unit and a hazard unit to detect data dependancies.
+I evaluated the design once again by running RTL simulation and Gatelevel simulations.
+This processor achieved a peak performance of 1.94 cycle/instruction.
+The repository containing the code can be found [here](https://github.com/borlaugg/RISC-processor-with-pipelining.git).
+Having developed a pipelined processor, we expanded it to a 2-way fetch superscalar processor handling out-of-order execution.
+The repository can be found [here](https://github.com/borlaugg/OoO.git)

 ## RISC Multistage Processor
-I developed a Multistage Reduced Instruction Set Computer, enitrely on VHDL.
+I developed a Multistage Reduced Instruction Set Computer, enitrely in VHDL.
 We evaluated the design by running RTL simulation and Gatelevel simulations.
 The design can be found [here](https://github.com/borlaugg/Multistage-Processor/blob/4c2cf56df1689e0abbcdafab8be9c9def99544c4/Project1-RISC-Processor-Design.pdf)